 Graduate Certificate in Project Management

-The Graduate Certificate in Project Management also provides excellent preparation for the certification examination for the Project Management Professional (PMP®)—an internationally recognized credential that denotes expertise in project management.
-Applicants who have already passed the Project Management Institute’s PMP® certification examination may be eligible to receive a course waiver for MET AD 642.
+The Graduate Certificate in Project Management also provides excellent preparation for the Project Management Professional (PMP®) certification examination—an internationally recognized credential that denotes expertise in project management.
+Applicants who have already passed the Project Management Institute’s PMP® Certification Examination may be eligible to receive a course waiver for MET AD 642.
 Contact your local field office for more information.

-A bachelor’s degree from a nationally accredited institution, with an undergraduate grade point average of 2.75 (3.0 the last two years) or successful completion of the GMAT.
+An accredited bachelor’s degree, with an undergraduate grade point average of 2.75 (3.0 last 2 years) or successful completion of the GMAT.

 - MET AD 642 Project Management

 - MET AD 644 Project Risk and Cost Management